pouyan9675/Tri-AL/README.md

 ![Screenshot of platform](screenshot.jpeg)

-An visualization platform to keep track of [clinicaltrials.gov](https://clinicaltrials.gov) data along with more valuable tools.
+[Clinicaltrials.gov](https://clinicaltrials.gov) is a website that people all around the world submit the progress and the information of the medical trials on it.
+Tir-AL is a visualization platform to keep track of clinicaltrials.gov data along with more valuable tools.
 Tri-AL allows clinicaltrials researchers explore the database in a novel way.
 It can be used as both standalone project and a baseline for further improvement.
 It is still under development and we are trying to make it as perfect as possible.

 Setup
 ------